Vodafone UK spoiler campaign targets EE 4G launch

-The campaign, in The Daily Telegraph, The Independent and The Guardian nationals and in the Metro and City AM freesheets, cost more than 4.5 million pounds, according to a source close to the company.
+The campaign, in The Daily Telegraph, The Independent and The Guardian nationals and in the Metro and City AM freesheets, cost more than 4.5 million pounds ($7.3 million), according to a source close to the company.

 It will be supported by outdoor advertising.